Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 ![CreateAssetBundle5](/documentation/images/CreateAssetBundle5.PNG)

 ## 3D Assets
-Create two game objects in the SampleScene, a red cube and a blue sphere.
+Create two game objects in the SampleScene, for instance a red cube and a blue sphere.
 (Sorry, this is not a Unity tutorial for creating 3D assets.
 Please refer to Unity's own tutorials.)
 ### Image - Game Objects:
 ![CreateAssetBundle6](/documentation/images/CreateAssetBundle6.PNG)